 Starlings are best kept in an area where there is a lot of human activity going on, as these are intelligent birds that need a lot of mental stimulation.
 Make sure to provide plenty of toys and other items in the cage to keep them occupied.
 Plenty of leaves and small twigs to peck and shred will help keep them engaged.

-For more information on raising European starlings, visit Starling Talk, the best resource on the web for information on the care and keeping of pet starlings.
+For more information on raising European starlings, Starling Talk is a great online resource with information on the care and keeping of pet starlings.

 Feeding the European Starling

 In the wild, European starlings enjoy a variety of insects as their main source of food.
 Because of this, commercially prepared bird diets, even those meant for songbirds, are not nutritionally adequate for starlings.
 The healthiest and longest-lived pet starlings eat diets that their owners prepare for them at home.
 It is best for potential starling owners to become familiar with a good, nutritionally sound starling food recipe.
 One suggested recipe includes 2 cups of soaked dry dog foot, 1/2 cup of poultry mash, supplemented with applesauce and hard-boiled egg.

 Starlings enjoy being active, and they need proper exercise in order to stay in top condition.
 Starlings do not climb as parrots do, so most of their exercise comes from free flight.
 It's important for starling owners to realize that wing clipping is not an option for these birds.
 For a starling to be healthy, you must provide it with a large flight cage, aviary, or dedicated room so that it has the opportunity to exercise its wings.
 It is highly recommended that starlings enjoy a minimum of 1 to 2 hours supervised free flight outside of the cage every day, in a "bird-proofed" area.

 Other "soft-bill" birds that can make good pets include:

 Otherwise, check out our overall guide to pet bird species.